ProgrammerAL/Rfm69Transceiver.Wrapper.Net/README.md

 1. On the Raspberry Pi, open a terminal command line window and navigate to the folder you copy/pasted the above files to
 1. Run the demo project with the command: dotnet ProgrammerAl.HardwareSpecific.RF.Demo.dll

+Important Notes:
-Reminder: This is hardware specific and will only work on a Raspberry Pi with an RFM69 Transceiver properly wired up.
+1. This is hardware specific and will only work on a Raspberry Pi with an RFM69 Transceiver properly wired up.
+1. If you are using the NuGet package, you need to manually force the RaspberryPiRfm69Wrapper.o file to be output as part of a build.
+If you're using Visual Studio, right-click the file and click properties.
+Then make sure the Copy to Output Directory option is set to Copy Always or Copy If Newer.
+If you are not using Visual Studio, you will need to manually edit your csproj file to copy the file to the output directory.